zxl19/Hand_Eye_Extrinsic_Calibration/README.md

 ### Camera Pose Estimation

-We use [COLMAP](https://github.com/colmap/colmap) to estimate camera pose.
+1. We use [COLMAP](https://github.com/colmap/colmap) to estimate and export camera pose.
+The `.txt` pose output should be in the following format:

+    ```text
+    timestamp x y z qw qx qy qz
+    ```

+    where `timestamp` is the original timestamp when the data is recorded.

+2. Convert IMU topic into `.csv` format.
+We use IMU timestamp as the original INS timestamp.

 ### Calibration